-- Remember, SPACE between clothes is a most-wonderful thing!
+- Remember, space between clothes is the most wonderful thing!

-- Then, deep-clean the walls and shelves with fragrant and uplifting aromatherapy cleaners (I love Mrs. Meyer’s basil and lemon verbena scents).
+- Deep-clean the walls and shelves with fragrant and uplifting aromatherapy cleaners (I love Mrs. Meyer’s basil and lemon verbena scents).

 - Wash the floors or vacuum.
 If you have carpeting, it’s ideal to steam clean.

-- Ring bells, a singing bowl or tingshaws to break up any stagnant energy.
+- Ring bells, a singing bowl or tingshas to break up any stagnant energy.

-- Next, safely burn high-grade sandalwood or juniper incense orchen pi (dried Mandarin peel) to clear away the old, tired and stagnant energies, visualizing it going out the open window.
+- Next, safely burn high-grade sandalwood or juniper incense or chen pi (dried Mandarin orange peel) to clear away the old, tired, and stagnant energies, visualizing it going out the open window.

 - Now, take a pure high-grade essential oil (ideally sweet orange or kaffir lime) and either sprinkle directly onto the carpet OR onto cotton balls that you tuck away in the closet OR onto an electric plug-in diffuser (if you have an outlet in your closet), OR in a glass diffuser with reeds.